107 More Affordable Homes For Kaua`i

 How many houses will be built there?

-There will be 107 more affordable homes built there by 2021 for a total of 125 homes.
+There will be 107 homes in Phase II of the project with a total of 125 homes once completed.

 How can I live there?

 All those interested in living at ‘Ele‘ele Iluna may call our Family Services Department at (808) 335-0296 ext.
 115 to be added to our mailing list of prospective homebuyers.
 Those on this list will be notified via mail when informational meetings will be held and applications accepted.

 Also helpful for general information is our section on How to Become a Habitat Homeowner.